Neural models

 ColBERT model

-XPM Configxpmir.neural.interaction.InteractionScorer(*, checkpoint, vocab, qlen, dlen)[source]
+XPM Configxpmir.neural.interaction.InteractionScorer(*, encoder, query_encoder, similarity, qlen, dlen)[source]

 Interaction-based neural scorer